JikooGames/FairSolver/README.md

 - The same hash code and key will always produce the same number
 - The distribution is uniform across the specified range
 - The result is cryptographically secure and difficult to predict without knowing both the hash code and key

+### Key Verification

+The key verification functionality works as follows:

+1. The system takes a private key and a public address as input
+2. It derives the public key from the private key using cryptographic operations
+3. The public key is then hashed using keccak256 (SHA3-256)
+4. The system extracts a portion of the hash and prepends a specific prefix
+5. This value is encoded using base58check encoding
+6. The resulting string is compared with the provided public address
+7. If they match, the private key and public address pair is valid

+This verification ensures that:
+- The private key corresponds to the public address
+- The key pair is cryptographically valid
+- Users can verify the ownership of a public address

 ## Example